Spring & Summer 2020

 More than 250 guest scientists and practitioners from more than 140 organizations have shared their expertise in the program: see our Thank You page for recent guest experts.
-Scientists and community members active in science and sustainability are invited to share their passion and knowledge with incarcerated individuals at one or both facilities.
+Scientists and community members active in science and sustainability are invited to share their passion and knowledge with incarcerated individuals at one or more facilities.

-Typical workshops are about 90 minutes.
+Typical workshops last about 90 minutes.
 Topics have included climate change, energy and biofuels, animal track identification, wetlands, environmental justice, green building, native plant identification, butterflies, composting, and scientific illustration, just to name a few.
-We advertise each topic ahead of time so that students can prioritize the sessions most interesting to them.
+We advertise each topic ahead of time so that students can prioritize attending the sessions most interesting to them.

 The most successful and engaging workshops offer lots of time for discussion — our students ask great questions!
 Other welcome offerings include hands-on activities, specimens to examine, writing, diagramming, drawing, handouts, worksheets, audio or video clips, photographs, and demonstrations.
 Think about varied ways to share your own excitement for the topic, and be ready to challenge them and have a great time.
 If you’d like more guidance on developing a workshop, please see SPP’s guidelines for prison workshops.

-SPP blogs on the Environmental Workshop Series
+SPP blogs on the Environmental Workshop Series:

 Workshops in the COVID-19 Era (2020)